Aria-qin/Two-Layer-Neural-Network-for-MNIST/README.md

 For instance, the above command will train a network with size 784x256x10, learning rates for each layer 1e-2,  and regularization lambda 1e-4.

-This might be time-consuming, I also provide a version of mini-batch SGD at `train_model_minibatch`, which would be quicker, the args are the same.
+This might be time-consuming, please wait several minutes for reading the data and training the first epoch.

 ## Parameter Tuning
 The details of parameter tuning can ba found in `para_tuning.py`